The best noise-cancelling headphones in 2024

 Gets hot around the ears during longer listening

-Sony has been steadily closing the noise-canceling gap on Bose, and the new Sony WH-1000XM5 comes closer than ever to beating Bose in terms of its ANC performance.
-It has two processors controlling eight microphones, where the 1000XM4 (still on sale and regularly discounted) before it had just one processor controlling four, and the result in our testing is near-seamless ANC.
+Sony has been steadily closing the noise-canceling gap on Bose, and the Sony WH-1000XM5 headphones come closer than ever to beating Bose in terms of its ANC performance.
+In terms of its noise cancelling tech, the Sony doubles its processing power over its predecessor to control eight microphones, and the result in our testing is near-seamless ANC.

-During our testing we found that sound quality is superb, the 30-hour battery life (with ANC) is excellent and everything from the touch controls to the ability to tweak the EQ via the Sony Headphones Connect app is well thought out and seamlessly integrated.
-Call quality has also been improved greatly and there's really nothing to criticize here beyond the slightly bland styling and the $50 price increase over the XM4.
+It's difficult to fault the sound quality from Sony's flagship headphones.
+During our testing we found that they sounded superb.
+Everything from the touch controls to the ability to tweak the EQ via the Sony Headphones Connect app is well thought out and seamlessly integrated.
+The 30-hour battery life (with ANC) is excellent, and call quality has also been improved greatly over its predecessor, making them one of the most versatile options and the top ranking model in the best headphones round up overall.

 Best battery life